-Area 4 Reduced Ca Area 4 Reduced Capacity SA Objectives SA Effects Commentary E2 Ensure efficient use of land through safeguarding of mineral reserves, the best and most versatile agricultural land, land of Green Belt value, maximising of previously developed land and reuse of vacant buildings where this is not detrimental to open space and biodiversity interest.
-As with all areas there would be a loss of Green Belt land.
-Although area 4 'reduced capacity' would reduce the gap between Redditch and Tardebigge it is not considered to be a major impact in Green Belt terms.
+Area 4 Reduced Ca Area 4 Reduced Capacity SA Objectives SA Effects Commentary E2 Ensure efficient use of land through safeguarding of mineral reserves, the best and most versatile agricultural land, land of Green Belt value, maximising of previously developed land and reuse of vacant buildings where this is not detrimental to open space and biodiversity interest. - As with all areas there would be a loss of Green Belt land.
+Although area 4 ±educed capacityqwould reduce the gap between Redditch and Tardebigge it is not considered to be a major impact in Green Belt terms.
 Development is likely to have a negative impact on the landscape character.
 There is potential for strong Green Belt boundaries to be defined with the area containing a number of defining features.
 Part of area 4 has 20.1% to 60% likelihood of being BMV land however part of the area alongside the A448 contains a greater than 60% likelihood of being BMV land.
 E3 Safeguard and strengthen landscape and townscape character and quality - Area 4 is a greenfield area and development there is likely to have a negative impact on the landscape character.
 The area has the potential to connect with the existing urban form of Redditch at Webheath.
 E4 Conserve, protect and enhance the architectural, cultural and historic environment heritage and seek well designed, high quality built environment in new development proposals.
 0 There are no listed buildings or heritage assets within the area.
 There is 1 listed building close to the area on Cur Lane however it is considered that the impact on the historic environment is likely to be negligible.
 However, the high potential score of the Historic Environment Character Zone (HECZ147c) means that there is a high probability that high quality historic assets in particularly alluvial deposits survive in the zone.
 Further surveys would be required to examine the full extent of historic assets in this location however a neutral score is considered most appropriate for this area.
 E5 To manage waste in accordance with the waste hierarchy; reduce, re-use, recycle, compost, recovery + Waste minimisation measures can be incorporated onto any area.

-Area 4 Reduced Capacity SA Objectives SA Effects Commentary and disposal E6 Ensure inappropriate development does not occur in high risk flood prone areas and does not adversely contribute to fluvial flood risk or contribute to surface water flooding in all other areas - The area contains Spring Brook.
+Area 4 Reduced Capacity SA Effects Commentary - The area contains Spring Brook.
 There is a small area of flood risk associated with this watercourse, although it is not thought that it would affect development delivery.
 The area contains part of a small watercourse meaning that there are some environmental constraints in this locality.
-A negative score is considered appropriate due to the small area of flood risk however this watercourse would need further study to identify the full extent of any impact.
-E7 Promote resource efficiency and energy generated from renewable energy and low carbon sources + All areas can promote the use of zero or low carbon energy generation technologies.
-E8 Protect and enhance the quality of water, soil and air quality 0 All development has the potential to impact upon water quality and increase demand for water usage.
+A negative score is considered appropriate due to the small area of flood risk however this watercourse would need further study to identify the full extent of any impact. + All areas can promote the use of zero or low carbon energy generation technologies.
+0 All development has the potential to impact upon water quality and increase demand for water usage.
 The water conservation hierarchy must be followed and measures will be expected to be in place to manage water resources efficiently.
 Priest Bridge Sewage Treatment Work discharges to Bow Brook and it fails significantly on reactive phosphorus.
-However, the Environment Agency will revise the permit level to ensure the objectives of the Water Framework Directive is met, which includes the 'no deterioration' in status on all water bodies by 2027.
+However, the Environment Agency will revise the permit level to ensure the objectives of the Water Framework Directive is met, which includes the ±10 deteriorationqin status on all water bodies by 2027.
 Consideration of potential land contamination when development is proposed is important to ensure protection of human health and the wider environment and would be considered at the planning application stage.
-Air quality is monitored throughout the District and no Air quality is monitored throughout the District and no AQMA's are located within the immediate vicinity of this area.
-Further studies would be required to assess the
+Air quality is monitored throughout the District and no AQMAs are located within the immediate vicinity of this SA Effects